Evaluating Correctness and Faithfulness of Instruction-Following Models for Question Answering: Faithfulness w.r.t Provided Knowledge

 \subsection{Faithfulness w.r.t Relevant Knowledge}

-In this section, we investigate the faithfulness of model responses when they are provided a passage relevant to the user query.
-We first conduct human evaluation on a subset of samples, and use it to compare several evaluation metrics.
-Finally, we present the results of large-scale automatic evaluation of instruction-following models.
+We use the same template and prompt that we did for correctness (\Cref{sec:instruction-tuned}), but replace the retrieved passages with the gold passage(s).

-We conduct experiments on all three information-seeking tasks.
-For HotpotQA and TopiOCQA, the gold passage(s) for each query is provided as part of the dataset.
-For NQ, we follow \citet{karpukhin2020dense} and provide each question and reference answer as a query to BM25 and take the first ranked passage as the gold passage.
-For all instruction-following models, we use the prompt provided in \cref{sec:setup}.
+\paragraph{Human Evaluation Setup} We randomly sampled $50$ examples for each dataset, resulting in 600 examples across four models.
+For each sample, we provide annotators with the question (or the conversation history), model response, and the gold passage(s).
+They are given two tasks -- 1) to verify if the given passage is indeed relevant to the user's query, and 2) to determine if the model response is ``fully'', ``partially'', or ``not at all'' supported by the passages.
+We retain the same annotators from the previous task.
+Each sample is annotated twice, and in case of disagreement, a third annotation is collected for a majority vote.
+The annotators achieved an inter-annotator agreement of 86.33\% and Fleiss' Kappa score of 70.57\%.
+For our analysis, we filter out samples for which the passage is marked as not relevant to the query, resulting in 544 samples.

-\paragraph{Human Evaluation} For each example, we provide annotators with a question (or the conversation history), response, and retrieved passages and task them with determining whether the response is grounded in the provided passages.
-We allow annotators to provide two labels -- 1) to determine if the provided passage is actually a relevant passage to the user's query, and 2) to determine if the model response is ``completely,'' ``partially,'' or ``not'' found in the presented passages.
-The model response is given a score of 1.0 if the label is ``completely,'' 0.5 for ``partially'' and 0 for ``not.''
-We collect two annotations for each example and resolve all conflicting annotations by collecting a third annotation and taking the majority vote.
+\paragraph{Human Evaluation Results} Overall, 85.3\% responses were marked as ``fully'' supported by the gold passage, 9\% as ``partially'' and 5.7\% as ``not at all''.
+We include examples of model responses marked as ``partially'' and ``not at all'' in \Cref{fig:manual_inspection_faithfulness}.
+Responses in the ``not at all'' category generally contain short hallucinated information, while "partially" supported responses tend to be lexically aligned with the passage but with slight modifications in some pieces of information.

-We randomly sample $50$ examples from Natural Questions, HotpotQA, and TopiOCQA for evaluation.
-We first filter out annotations for which the passage is not relevant to the query.
-This resulted in 39 samples for NQ, 47 for HotpotQA, and 49 for TopiOCQA.
-The high number of non-relevant for NQ is probably due to heuristic matching of gold passage to the question.
-We consider three models -- GPT-3.5, Flan-T5, and Alpaca, resulting in 405 samples.
-We compute scores from all evaluation metrics on this subset, including LLMCritic (for both GPT-3.5 and GPT-4).
-These are presented in \Cref{tab:faithfulness_results_100_sample} (\Cref{appendix_sec:human_eval}).
+\paragraph{Correlation of Automatic Evaluation Metrics} To compare with automatic evaluation metrics, we consider model responses marked as ``fully'' as \textit{faithful}, assigning them a score of 1.0.
+The other two categories are given a score of 0.0.
+We calculate Spearman's $\rho$ and Kendall's $\tau$ correlation between assessments of automatic metrics and human judgments and report the results in \Cref{tab:overall_correlations_faithfulness}.